ericdmoore/solar-pi/README.md

 ### What It Does:

-Senses, Saves, and Shows Solar Time Series Metrics via web interface
+Senses, Saves, & Shows Solar Power Time-series Metrics via a web interface

 - MPPT / Battery
   - Voltages